Deep Feature Fusion for Mitosis Counting: Related Work

 Techniques used to count mitosis in HPF images typically fall into the category of those based on handcrafted features or CNN features.
-The handcrafted features are explicit characteristics of mitosis designed based on the histopathologists knowledge of the morphology, intensity and texture.
+Early automatic detection methods of mitosis mainly consisted of machine recognition based off of hand-carved or manually designed features.
+Manually designed features are required to be described by a human to represent the characteristics of mitosis.
+This is usually based on a human's professional domain knowledge of appropriate mitosis textural or morphological features.
+On the other hand, with newer deep learning, methods these features are able to be discovered by the machine, such as with the use of neural networks.

 Current methods also often fall into the category of considering mitosis detection as a classification problem or as a semantic segmentation problem.
 When it is framed as a classification problem each of the regions are usually classified as containing a mitosis or no-mitosis using a sliding window across the image.
 On the other hand, when it is framed as a segmentation problem a fully connected network is often used to give each pixel in the image a given intensity where a threshold determines whether or not it is a pixel contained in a mitosis.
-A number of contests have been held to motivate groups to compete to design the best computer aided detection system (where the mitosis is mapped according to pixel intensity.)
-These include the 2012 International Conference on Pattern Recognition (ICPR12) \cite{icpr12} Mitosis Detection Contest, the Assessment of Mitosis Detection Algorithms 2013 Challenge (AMIDA13)\cite{amida13} and the 2014 ICPR Mitosis Detection Challenge (MITOS-ATYPIA-14) \cite{icpr14}.
+For example, \cite{6620101} first used MLE (Maxiumum Likelihood Estimation) to extract pixel-wise features based on color information captured by MLE.
+Then they distinguished mitotic regions from non-mitotic regions using the extracted textural features obtained from CLBP (Completed Local Binary Pattern).
+And, lastly they used an SVM (Support Vector Machine) classifier to classify extracted feature vectors. \cite{7165640} used the maximization of relative-entropy between the cells and the background to segment and then used a RF classified to discriminate mitotic from non-mitotic regions.
+Zhang et al. proposed a method that fuses handcrafted features based on four measure indices of the GLCM (Gray Level Co-occurrence Matrix) and deep features based on natural image knowledge transfer to segment mitotic cells \cite{rev1}.
+Irshad first analyzed statistics and morphological features in specific channels of various color spaces which are used to assist pathologists in mitosis extraction.
+Next, they then performed a LoG (Laplacian of Gaussian), thresholding, morphology, and active contour model on blue-ratio image to find and segment mitotic candidates.
+Candidates are selected based on first and second order morphological and textural features to be classified using a DT (Decision Tree) classifier \cite{rev2}.